asdtroll3/ORB-Backtester/README.md

 For research and educational purposes only.
 This is **not** financial advice, and nothing here is a recommendation to trade.
 Backtested results are hypothetical.

+This project was developed with the assistance of AI and is currently still under development, so some features and functionality may change over time.